 Each page on your website has a different value when it comes to retargeting ROI potential.

-If a visitor has only visited your homepage and no other pages (like you’ll often find when you look inside Google Analytics), then there’s a good chance that targeting them with retargeting is a waste of time, money, and impressions.
+Picture a visitor who has only visited your homepage and no other pages (like you’ll often find when you look inside Google Analytics).
+There’s a good chance that targeting them with retargeting is a waste of time, money, and impressions.

 From single page bounce visitors to people who have been on your site or landing page for say, 2 minutes plus, it’s important that you spend and bid proportionally with those thoughts in mind.